pereiraleo447/worldbuilding-obsidian/Lands of the East/7. Session Prep/Campaign Outline.md

 - The party stumbles upon a village, engulfed in blue flames and under assault by the undead. [[Izanmaru]] has come for the first half
 ## Inciting Incident

-- Izanmaru steals the first half of the [[Primordial Remnants#Compass of The Cascade|Compass of the Cascade]] from [[Aohi Village]] and sets off on his journey to claim the Primordial Remnants
+- Izanmaru steals the [[Primordial Remnants#Compass of The Cascade|Compass of the Cascade]] from [[Aohi Village]] and sets off on his journey to slain the region's kaiju and claim their Primordial Remnants.
 ## Trial A

 ## Trial B